 The lovely main square has pretty average restaurants, but a paninoteca with atmosphere will do just fine if you’re hungry.
 Or you could leave town and lunch at Monastero Santa Rosa (which is back in the direction of Positano) or continue along the coast to Aqua Pazza in Cetara.

 A tiny village you might want to visit along the way home is Atrani.
 Adorable.

 Whether you are staying in Positano or not, it will eventually drive you crazy.
-The steep walk down to the water from the coast road is full of tourist shops (read: tacky) and hundreds of tourists willing to buy them.
+The steep walk down to the water from the coast road is full of tourist shops selling the same t-shirts (read: tacky) and hundreds of tourists willing to buy them.

 Once at the bottom you may be too hungry or thirsty to climb back up.
 So if you absolutely need some nourishment, Chez Black and Tre Sorelle have pretty much the same menu.

 Decent fare (it is Southern Italy, after all) and not bad pizza.
 But again, only if you can’t get back up to the top and out of the center of the madness.